-A facelift elevates and tightens the skin and the underlying sheet of superficial muscle to restore a natural, youthful appearance.
+A facelift performed by our Sydney plastic surgeons elevates and tightens facial skin and the underlying sheet of superficial muscle to soften wrinkles, improve cheek fullness and define the jawline.

+Facial ageing is due to a combination of chronological ageing (intrinsic ageing) and photoaging (ageing due to exposure to environmental factors such as the sun).
+People living in Sydney’s south are particularly prone to photoaging as our proximity to the beach means we spend a lot of time in the sun.
 Facial ageing is a combination of loosened skin, a loss of facial volume and the descent of underlying tissues.
 Some of these changes can be reversed with a facelift.
-Facelift is the term used by most to describe a combination of procedures including cheek, eyelid surgery, brow and neck lift.
+A facelift is an operation that tightens facial skin and the underlying muscles.
+However, facelift is a term used by many to describe a combination of procedures including cheek, eyelid surgery, brow and neck lift.
 They can be performed separately or together.

 Every face ages with time.
 Some seem to do so too quickly, and can seem out of proportion with the person’s character and vitality.
 People seeking a facelift are often concerned by

 Dr Sanki, our facial plastic surgeon, will meet with you in a 45 minute consultation in our rooms in Kogarah.
 The consultation will address your concerns about the appearance of your face and your goals for treatment.
 The consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.

 Dr Sanki will help identify the parts of your face and neck that you like and don’t like in order to determine what operation best suits you.
 Your skin, facial muscles and bone structure will be analysed.
 Clinical photographs will be taken, and analysed with you.